avengers-p7/Avengers_P7_Documents/Application_CI/Design/08- Jenkins/Ansible Role for Jenkins/README.md

 ```

 > [!NOTE]
->Ensure that the dynamic inventory script is properly configured with the necessary AWS credentials and filters to fetch the desired hosts.
+>Ensure that for dynamic inventory you have the necessary AWS credentials configured in AWS CLI and attach an IAM role on the master node.

 **Step 2:  AWS EC2 Inventory**